Sri-Labs2023/ALL/kind.md

 With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.

-We suggest using Bypass to bypass the policy to get things installed or AllSigned for quite a bit more security.
+They suggested using Bypass to bypass the policy to get things installed or AllSigned for quite a bit more security.

 Run Get-ExecutionPolicy.
 If it returns Restricted, then run Set-ExecutionPolicy AllSigned or Set-ExecutionPolicy Bypass -Scope Process.